 - Modern Gray Ladder (Overstock)

-In a trunk.
+Trunks are a great decorative way of storing blankets.
 We have 2 trunks for blankets – one with family heirloom blankets (ones my grandma and Rishi’s grandma have made) and another of just extra blankets for our guest room, kids, etc.